andre-f-costa/CSC212final/README.md

 ## FALL 2021 URI
 Recursive imaging.

+## Graphical User Interface
+### Note
+The GUI is an executable, all it needs is that it is in the same folder as the object files for the 4 image types on your C drive.
+If creating anything besides the Koch
+Triangle, you must give an output location for a .ppm file following the linux file format with "/mnt/" at the start.
+>Example "/mnt/c/CSC/project/testimages/test.ppm"
+>
+The above would create a file called "test.ppm" inside of the testimages folder.

 ## Hilbert curves
 ### Note
 On when calling hilbert, call with output file name, size and number of iterations.
 Hilbert has a maximum output size of 10,000x10,000.